PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     .. versionadded:: 1.8.0

+    Discard the received response and restart the processing of the query.
+For this function to be usable, the query should have been made restartable first, via :func:`DNSQuestion:setRestartable`.
-    Discard the received response and restart the processing of the query, for example after selecting a different pool of servers:
+    For example, to restart the processing after selecting a different pool of servers:

     .. code-block:: Lua